webwolf2112/s7s/README.md

 # How to make changes to the website

 ## Prereqs
+    You need to be on node version `v18.16.0`

     1. clone the repo
     2. run npm install
+    3. Ensure you have the aws command line tools

 ## How to make changes.
 Pull the latest changes